pranatimn/pranatimn/README.md

 - 👋 Hi, I’m pranati
-- 👀 I’m interested in data analyst roles skilled in PowerBIand SQL
+- 👀 I’m interested in data analyst roles skilled in PowerBI and SQL
 - 🌱 I’m currently learning Excel and Python
 - 📫 How to reach me pmahananda96@gmail.com or www.linkedin.com/in/pranati19